Standard Bank’s Money Market Select account offers investors flexibility and higher interest rates

 Invest from R100,000 with a competitive rate of up to 4.65%

-Our circumstances can change all too easily – nothing has demonstrated this better than the events of this year.
-With that in mind, it is prudent when deciding where to invest funds to consider a vehicle that is not overly restrictive and allows you the freedom to withdraw whenever you need to.
+Our circumstances can change all too easily — nothing has demonstrated this better than the events of this year.
+When deciding where to invest funds, it's important to consider a vehicle that's not too restrictive and allows you the freedom to withdraw whenever you need to.

 “Investing for your financial future is crucial and doing it with a competitive account will give you better returns,” says Tshiamo Molanda, head, everyday banking at Standard Bank.
 “It can also give you reassurance for unexpected expenses, or some of life’s biggest milestones, such as buying a house, university costs or retirement.”